Introduction to Machine Learning: Reversed Markov chain models

 Since $p(x,y) >0$ for all $x$ and $y$, the chain converges (uniformly geometrically) to its invariant probability $Q_\infty$ and one easily checks that this probability is such that all variables are independent Bernoulli random variables with success probability $1/2$.
-Assuming that $\tau$ is large enough so that $Q_\tau \simeq Q_\infty$, the sampling algorithm initializes the reversed chain as independent Bernoulli$(1/2)$ variables and runs $\tau$ steps using the transitions $\tilde p_k$ which must be learned from data.
+Assuming that $\tau$ is large enough so that $Q_\tau \simeq Q_\infty$, the sampling algorithm initializes the reversed chain as independent Bernoulli$(1/2)$ variables and runs $\tau$ steps using the transitions $\tilde p_k$, which must be learned from data.
+The following proposition provides a first-order approximation of $\tilde p_k$.
+We write $x\sim_s y$ if $\pe ys = 1 - \pe x s$ and $\pe yt = \pe xt$ for $s\neq t$, and write $x\sim y$ if $x\sim_s y$ for some $s$.